Valraevn/scripts_and_bibs/README.md

 # scripts_and_bips
 A miscellaneous collection of handy scripts.
-Beep boop.
+Beeep boop.